Skip to content

 Galahad started in surprise.
 “She’s never lacked for company.
 I don’t think I’ve ever seen her alone at a social event.”
 There was always at least one good-looking man at her elbow at any company function.

 It was careless of Morgan, and risky for the company, but Galahad felt bad for her.
 Her husband drank too much at work socials and talked too loudly and eyed the waitresses with patronizing disrespect.
+If she gave him the time of day, Galahad would never look away from her.

 Gwen huffed.
 “Family should be banned from working together.”